AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex2/README.md

 ### Key Changes:
   - ✅ Replaced raw SQL string concatenation with CAP’s SELECT.from().where() syntax.
   - ✅ Input is automatically parameterized and sanitized by the framework.
-  - ✅ Eliminates the risk of SQL injection.
+  - ✅ Eliminates the risk of SQL Injection.

 ## ✅ 5.
-Verification:
+Verification
 This section outlines the steps to confirm that the remediation for the SQL Injection vulnerability has been successfully implemented.
 The goal is to verify that:

-- Malicious SQL injection payloads are neutralized and no longer return unauthorized data.
+- Malicious SQL Injection payloads are neutralized and no longer return unauthorized data.
 - Legitimate requests continue to function correctly and return expected results.
 - The application now correctly uses parameterized queries, preventing any manipulation of the query structure.